 - Mark the problems you could not solve in the first try and pay special attention to them when you revise.
 Try to think why you could not solve it?
 Was it because you did not have proper understanding of a concept?
 Reread it.
 Did you make a silly mistake?
 Remember it and do not let it happen again.
 Did you apply the wrong concept?
 (For example using equation of motion when acceleration is not constant) then read about both concepts again and understand why that concept cannot be applied in this problem

 - Give a lot of mock tests and analyse on the same day you get results.

-- Divide the questions in exam into various categories.
-1. which you solved correctly – Good, give yourself a pat for that.
+- Divide the questions in the mock test into various categories.
+1. Which you solved correctly – Good, give yourself a pat for that.
 2. Those in which you made silly mistakes.
 3. Those which you could have solved if time permitted.
-4. Those questions which were doable but you did not know/remember the concept.
+4. Those questions which were doable but you did not know/ remember the concept.
 5. Those super difficult ones from which JEE advanced derives its fame.